invenia/blog/_posts/JuliaLangFeatures.md

 mean(estimated_classes_tree .== labels)
 {% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}
+What a mess.
+We had to know what each different function needed and use `eachcol`, and `permutedims` to change the data around for it.
+Why should the user need to remember these details?
+We should encode them into the program.

 ### 🕵️‍♂️ 🔪 Lets solve this with traits

-So we will attach a trait to each function that needed to rearrange its inputs.
+We  will attach a trait to each function that needed to rearrange its inputs.

-(There is a more sophisticated version of this that also attachs traits to inputs saying how the observations are currently arranged; or lets user specify.)
+There is a more sophisticated version of this that we could do, which also attachs traits to inputs saying how the observations are currently arranged; or lets user specify.
+But for simplicity we will assume the data starts out, as a matrix with 1 observations per column.

 #### 🔪⌨️  Trait types
+So we are considering 3 possible ways a function might like its data to be arranged:
 {% highlight julia %}
 abstract type ObsArrangement end